Ewan-D/beginnersBase11ty/src/posts/pygmyPossum.md

 ---

 <div class="mb-7">
-{% image "./src/siteImages/originalIdeasPygmPossum.jpg", "If this image is not being displayed check the path in the images function in your .eleventy.js file!
+{% image "./src/siteImages/originalIdeasPygmPossum.jpg", "If this image is not being displayed you might be viewing it via github pages... go to the netlify site!
+Or check the path in the images function in your .eleventy.js file!
 What you should be able to see here are my original sketches for the site logo", "600" %}
 </div>

 My initial sketches for the site logo.
 Inspired by 11tys own mascot.
 This base website is starting to feel like fan art.